oracle/weblogic-kubernetes-operator/documentation/site/content/samples/azure-kubernetes-service/domain-on-pv.md

   ```

+  For secure mode, notice ports 9002, 8002 respectively, under PORT(S) column for admin-server and cluster
+  LoadBalancer service configurations, as these ports were included in the admin-lb.yaml and
+  cluster-lb.yaml files.

   In the example, the URL to access the Administration Server is: `http://4.157.147.131:7001/console`.
+  Use 'https://4.157.147.131:9002/console' in case of secure mode.

   The user name and password that you enter for the Administration Console must match the ones you specified for the `domain1-weblogic-credentials` secret in the [Create secrets](#create-secrets) step.

   If the WLS Administration Console is still not available, use `kubectl get events --sort-by='.metadata.creationTimestamp' ` to troubleshoot.